Gemini AI Thumbnail Prompts: Complete Guide to Nano Banana 2 for Multi-Platform Success

 start_time = datetime.now()

-response = await self.model.generate_image_async(
+response = await self.client.aio.models.generate_content(

 )